bamurtaugh/NES-template/5-Fuller/task-manager-app/README.md

    NES should suggest adding it to the TaskFormData type as well.

-2. Create a TaskStatus type alias for the status field values:
+2. End of file: Create a TaskStatus type alias for the status field values:

    ```
    type TaskStatus = 'todo' | 'in-progress' | 'completed';